26. Schelling Model with NumPy#

 attempts = 0

-while not is_happy(i, locations, types):
+while not is_happy(i, locations, types) and attempts < max_attempts:

 locations[i, :] = uniform(), uniform()